ghostserverd/mediaserver-docker/README.md

     - Click `Ok`
     - Click the green ✔️that is now visible
     - Click the `+` sign
-- There are many other configuration options for `Radarr` that are not covered here. `Radarr`'s webpage is [here](https://radarr.video/)
+- There are many other configuration options for `radarr` that are not covered here. `radarr`'s webpage is [here](https://radarr.video/)

 ## Configure qBittorrent
 `<server-ip>:8080`

-qBittorrent should already be configured.
+`qBittorrent` should already be configured.
 It automatically has configuration for the following:

 - `filebot` download completion handling
 - the username / password you set in your `.env`